MeatBurge/Machine-Unlearning-Notebook/README.md

 Karma does not lead to overfitting or underfitting and performs well in SVM and Bayesian systems.

+---

-Related topics
+# Related topics
-Du, M., Chen, Z., Liu, C., Oak, R., & Song, D. (2019).
+## Du, M., Chen, Z., Liu, C., Oak, R., & Song, D. (2019).
 Lifelong Anomaly Detection Through Unlearning. https://doi.org/10.1145/3319535.3363226

-Not to learn
-Kim, B., Kim, H., Kim, K., Kim, S., & Kim, J. (2019).
+## Kim, B., Kim, H., Kim, K., Kim, S., & Kim, J. (2019).
 Learning Not to Learn: Training Deep Neural Networks With Biased Data.
 Openaccess.thecvf.com. https://openaccess.thecvf.com/content_CVPR_2019/html/Kim_Learning_Not_to_Learn_Training_Deep_Neural_Networks_With_Biased_CVPR_2019_paper.html

+---

-Schelter, S. (n.d.).
+## Schelter, S. (n.d.).
 “Amnesia” -A Selection of Machine Learning Models That Can Forget User Data Very Fast.
 Retrieved June 15, 2023, from https://www.cidrdb.org/cidr2020/papers/p32-schelter-cidr20.pdf

 Motivation: The motivation is not only to delete user data from the database but also from the machine learning model.
 However, this requires inefficient and expensive retraining of the affected machine learning model, where the training infrastructure needs to access the original training data again and redeploy the retrained model.